Skip to content

 The short answer

 You cannot permanently "get rid of" oily skin in the way you might get rid of an old sweater.
-Oily skin is influenced by genetics, hormones, sebaceous gland activity, temperature, humidity, stress, and sometimes acne biology.
+A 2017 study[1] of oily-skin treatment options describes oiliness as a mix of sebaceous gland activity, genetics, hormones, environment, and the treatments people use to manage it.

 But you can usually make it much calmer and less shiny.